-Google is known for being obsessed with studying its own performance and then adjust accordingly.
+Google is known for being obsessed with studying its own performance and then adjusting accordingly.
 At one time, Larry Page decided to get rid of all the middle management but then quickly realized the increased amount of direct reports slowed the company down immediately.
 So, they brought them back.
 With its Aristotle project, Google wanted to figure out what great teams are made of.
 In the beginning, they focused all on the individual skills of the team members and their performance, but the results were sobering.
 Having all superstars on the team didn’t necessarily make a great team.

 With hundreds of teams studied, a pattern emerged.
 In all the high-performing teams, the members felt psychological safety, which means they were not scared to admit an error and talk about their ideas.
 Furthermore, these teams' members all had empathy for each other (social sensitivity) and equal voices, which means everybody’s opinion was heard when a decision needed to be made.
 This doesn’t mean democracy — somebody could make a decision as long as other people feel their opinion was considered.
 For our Scrum teams, this means it’s more of a cultural challenge, rather than a skill challenge, and the culture should incorporate these values: